Trish Cook: Politics

 Cook was first elected to Mundaring Shire Council on 19 October 2013 in an ordinary election for South Ward receiving 28.29% of the vote (779 votes).
 Her term expired on 21 October 2017 and did not contest for another term, being succeeded by Darrell Jones.
 She did run in the 2021 ordinary election and was once again elected as a councilor for South Ward.
 In October 2023.
 Cook was appointed as deputy shire president succeeding Paige McNeil who had been elected as shire president.

 In September 2024 the federal ALP selected Trish Cook as their candidate for the newly created Division of Bullwinkel having replaced their previous candidate MLC Kyle McGinn who was originally chosen in July by the state ALP administration, neither the ALP, McGinn, or Cook commented on why the change was made.
 The live sheep export ban was a contentious issue in the new electorate in the lead-up to the election.

-At the 2025 Federal election Cook won the new marginal seat of Bullwinkel as its first member of parliament, though the seat took several days to call; the margin was 1,066 votes.
+At the 2025 federal election, Cook won the new marginal seat of Bullwinkel as its first member of parliament, though the seat took several days to call; the margin was 1,066 votes.
 She subsequently resigned from her position as a councilor and Deputy Shire President of Mundaring on 28 May 2025.
 She was succeeded by councilor Luke Ellery as Deputy Shire President of Mundaring.

+On 6 April 2026, a Mazda 3 sedan crashed into Cook's Kalamunda electorate office after colliding with a Toyota Corolla; no injuries occurred.